Microblading Aftercare: How to Care for Your Eyebrows after Microblading Treatment

 • Driving in open vehicles that expose you to air, such as convertibles, boats, bicycles, or motorcycles

-• Any laser treatments, chemical treatments, peelings, or any creams that contain Retin-A or glycolic acid on the treatment area
+• Any laser sessions, chemical sessions, peelings, or any creams that contain Retin-A or glycolic acid on the session area

 • Touching the treated area (use cotton swab when applying ointment or clean it from the brow area)